gocardless/ibandit/README.md

-# IBAN Utils
+# IBAN

-IBAN Utils is a Ruby library for manipulating and validating [IBANs](http://en.wikipedia.org/wiki/International_Bank_Account_Number).
+IBAN is a Ruby library for manipulating and validating [IBANs](http://en.wikipedia.org/wiki/International_Bank_Account_Number).
 It allows you to:
 1) Validate an IBAN's check digits and structure
 2) Deconstruct an IBAN into national banking details
+3) Create an IBAN from national banking details

 The gem is kept up to date using the IBAN structure file from SWIFT.